bropple/WMRLC-Wireless-Model-Rocket-Launch-Controller-Rev2/README.md

 # Future Software Revisions
 I plan on updating the software for this version of the device at least a few times.
 I plan to add the following features:
-* Measure differential voltage on client login to make sure the ignition voltage isn't present on the igniton line before flipping the safety switch.
-Low proabability of the relay failing like this, but still good to check.
+* Measure differential voltage on client login to make sure the ignition voltage isn't present on the ignition line before flipping the safety switch.
+There's a low probablility of the relay failing like this, but still good to check.
 * Try and get auto-login to work on iOS
 * Visual updates to the web interface
 * Find and fix software bugs